informeddeno/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 no. 8
 echo $(($TRUEKNOWLEDGE + 128)) prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line+
 14.  printf '%x\n' $DECIMAL a script that converts a number from base 10 to base 16
+15. tr 'A-Za-z' 'N-ZA-Mn-za-m' Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.
+16.